ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/backup.md

 For more information about {{site.data.keyword.cos_full_notm}}, see [the {{site.data.keyword.cos_full_notm}} documentation](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started).

-After you complete the steps, you have .
+After you complete the steps, you have backed up your data in a Cloud {{site.data.keyword.cos_short}} instance in a different region.
 If you want to restore the data from the Cloud {{site.data.keyword.cos_short}} instance to a {{site.data.keyword.ihsdbaas_postgresql_full}} instance, complete the following Step 3.

 ## Step 3: Restore the data from the Cloud {{site.data.keyword.cos_short}} instance to a {{site.data.keyword.ihsdbaas_postgresql_full}} instance
 {: #step3_restore_data_from_cos_postgresql}